by-jp/www.byjp.me/content/notes/twitter/29257451/index.md

 - imported
 - from-twitter
 ---
 in Cardiff Airport - short wait for the 7 o'clock buses.
-Now with added nosebleed\!
+Now with added nosebleed!